Get Involved: Participate in Our Grantmaking Process

 We invite our community to join us as active participants in our grantmaking process in one of two ways:

-- Become a Reader: 5 to 9 hours at home commitment (August 2016)
+- Become a Reader: 5 to 10 hours at home commitment (July-September 2017)

-- Join the Grantmaking Committee: 5 to 9 hours at home commitment (August 2016) and 2 day in person commitment (September 2016)
+- Join the Grantmaking Committee: 5 to 10 hours at home commitment (July-September 2017) and 3 day in person commitment (October 19-21, 2017)

-- How will reader evaluations be used?
-Reader evaluations (both comments and ratings) will individually and collectively inform subsequent activity by staff and decision making by the Grantmaking Committee members.
+- Reader evaluations will inform subsequent activity by staff and decision- making by the Grantmaking Committee members.

 The second phase of the grantmaking process will be led by a community-based Grantmaking Committee that brings together perspectives representing the full range of our stakeholders: grantees, board members and advisors, donors, and other voices from the broader community in Maine.

-- The full grantmaking committee will convene over the course of two-days for a workshop retreat in September 2016 that combines opportunities for shared learning about issues of racial justice and racial equity as well as a participatory deliberative and decision-making process about our grants.
+- The full grantmaking committee will convene over the course of three-days for a workshop retreat in October 2017 that combines opportunities for shared learning about issues of racial justice and racial equity as well as a participatory deliberative and decision-making process about our grants.

 The workshop will be structured around four distinct objectives: